shajenM/BerkeleyCapstoneProject/README.md

 **Precision/Recall**
 <br>
 Similarly to the logistic regression, these precision/recall graphs show that as precision increases, recall drops sharply, indicating a tradeoff where improving precision leads to missing more absenteeism cases.
-The intersection point around the midpoint suggests a balanced threshold, but the rapid decline in recall highlights the model's difficulty in maintaining both metrics
+The intersection point around the midpoint suggests a balanced threshold, but the rapid decline in recall highlights the model's difficulty in maintaining both metrics.

 **ROC curves**
 <br>